Jun Pala: Life and career

 Pala was born on July 17, 1954 in Davao City.
 He spent his early years at Igpit and Tres de Mayo in Digos, Davao del Sur and studied at the Holy Cross of Digos.

 Pala's professional career was first established when he became the main spokesperson for the Alsa Masa, an anti-communist vigilante group based in Davao City, in 1987.
 Alsa Masa was known for hunting down and killing members of the Communist Party of the Philippines and alleged corrupt politicians, and has also been blamed for human rights violations.
-He also hosted a public service radio program named Isumbong Mo Kay Pala (Tell Pala) on DXGO-AM radio station in Davao City.
+He also hosted a public service radio program named Isumbong Mo Kay Pala (Complain to Pala) on DXGO-AM radio station in Davao City.
 His prominence led Pala to form another anti-communist group named Contra Force.

 In the 1988 local elections, he ran for mayor of Davao City as an independent candidate, finishing third behind former OIC vice mayor Rodrigo Duterte and former OIC mayor Zafiro Respicio.
 In 1995, Pala leveraged his popularity to run for congressman of the city's second district, but he was defeated by then-congressman Manuel Garcia.
 Three years later, he ran and won a seat in the Davao City Council.
 He supported then-reelectionist mayor Benjamin de Guzman against the comebacking Duterte in the 2001 elections, but de Guzman lost the mayoral race to Duterte.